allenk/Send-eMail-Through-Windows-Command-Line/Readme.txt

-Command Line Emailing using Windows CDO.Message
+﻿Command Line Emailing using Windows CDO.Message

 This will allow developers \ coders \ whoever, to send basic email using a shell \ shellexecute \ batch file.
 You may also use this to send attachments, html pages, etc although it will require some additional coding